AdobeDocs/commerce-operations.en/help/configuration/cache/use-multiple-varnish-cache.md

 ## Configuration to purge multiple Varnish instances

-Magento purges Varnish hosts after you configure Varnish hosts using the [`magento setup:config:set`](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-deployment.html) command.
+Commerce purges Varnish hosts after you configure Varnish hosts using the [`magento setup:config:set`](https://devdocs.magento.com/guides/v2.4/install-gde/install/cli/install-cli-subcommands-deployment.html) command.

 You should use the `--http-cache-hosts` parameter to specify a comma-separated list of Varnish hosts and listen ports.
 (Do not separate hosts with a space character.)